Communication between the server and the clients in Elvis are all HTTP-based and is not encrypted by itself.

 For internal Elvis setups this provides the best performance.
 Most data is transmitted by using the binary AMF protocol, which by nature makes it hard to read, although there are tools available to parse it.

-Note: This step needs to be done on every node you want to access using HTTPS.
+Note: This step needs to be done on every node that you want to access using HTTPS.

-Step 1a.
-Access the admin pages by doing one of the following:
+Step 1.
+Access the Elvis HTTPS Setup page by doing one of the following:

 Tip: If the password for the key differs from the Keystore Password you will need to manually change the httpsKeyManagerPassword property in the config.properties.txt file.